soravsingh08/Itra-Gully---The-Soul-Of-Indian-Fragrance-/README.md

-# 🏺 Itra Gully — Liquid Royalty
+# 🏺 Itra Gully  | इत्र गली — The Soul of Indian Fragrance

 Bringing the 500-year-old heritage of Kannauj’s **Deg-Bhapka** distillation to a premium digital storefront.
 This project is a high-end perfume showcase built with a focus on luxury aesthetics, typography, and precise spacing.